 Overview of Pennsylvania Taxes

-Pennsylvania has a flat income tax rate that is the lowest of all eight states with this type of system.
-The statewide sales tax rate is 6%.
-Only two counties charge an additional sales tax above this rate.
-Pennsylvania has the highest state gas tax in the country.
+Pennsylvania has a flat income tax rate of 3.07%, the lowest of all the states with a flat tax.
+The statewide sales tax rate is 6%, though two counties charge an additional sales tax above this rate.

 |Tax Type||Marginal |

 |Total Income Taxes|

 |Income After Taxes|

 * These are the taxes owed for the 2021 - 2022 filing season.